Red coat (military uniform): 18th century

-American War of Independence
+American Revolutionary War

 In the United States, "Redcoat" is associated in cultural memory with the British soldiers who fought against the Patriots during the American Revolutionary War.
 The Library of Congress possesses several examples of the uniforms the British Army used during this time.
-Most soldiers who fought the Patriots wore the red coat, though the Hessian mercenaries and some locally recruited Loyalist units had blue or green clothing.
+Most soldiers who fought the Patriots wore the red coat, though some German auxiliaries and some Loyalist units had blue or green clothing.

 Accounts of the time usually refer to British soldiers as "Regulars" or "the King's men".
 However, there is evidence of the term "red coats" being used informally, as a colloquial expression.
 During the Siege of Boston, on 4 January 1776, General George Washington used the term "red coats" in a letter to Joseph Reed.
 In an earlier letter dated 13 October 1775, Washington used a variation of the expression, stating, "whenever the Redcoat gentry pleases to step out of their Intrenchments."
 Major General John Stark of the Continental Army was purported to have said during the Battle of Bennington (16 August 1777), "There are your enemies, the Red Coats and the Tories.
 They are ours, or this night Molly Stark sleeps a widow!"

 Other pejorative nicknames for British soldiers included "bloody backs" (in a reference to both the colour of their coats and the use of flogging as a means of punishment for military offences) and "lobsters", most notably in Boston around the time of the Boston Massacre.
 The earliest reference to the association with the lobster appears in 1740, just before the French and Indian War.